EFFECTIVE DATE: FEBRUARY 28, 2019

 - Website, Web App, or App Usage.
-Kindara (or its vendors and suppliers) may observe your activities, preferences, and transactional data (such as your IP address and browser type) as well as content you have viewed during your use of the Service.
+Kindara and its vendors Google Analytics, Mailchimp, Facebook and HubSpot may observe your activities, preferences, and transactional data (such as your IP address and browser type) as well as content you have viewed during your use of the Service.
 We may use this data for any purpose unless we tell you otherwise in connection with a particular Service.
 While we may collect or log this information, we do not identify you or match this non-Personal Information with your other Personal Information.

 - Development of the Kindara Service; Scientific Research.
 In our mission to better understand fertility cycles and help women make powerful and informed choices around their fertility, Kindara will use your fertility data anonymously in our own research to better understand human fertility and improve our products and services.
 We may also share anonymous Personal Information with third-party researchers.
 Personal Information we share with a third party will be anonymous and not associated with your name or any identifying information provided by Kindara.

 - Marketing.
-When you provide Kindara with Personal Information, we may communicate with you using the information you have given us to provide you with information we think may be of interest to you including marketing and promotional messages.
-For special offers and promotions we will provide you with an opportunity to opt-out of receiving further similar communications.
+When you provide Kindara with Personal Information, we may communicate with you through HubSpot and Mailchimp using the information you have given us to provide you with information we think may be of interest to you including marketing and promotional messages.
+For special offers and promotions, we will provide you with an opportunity to opt-out of receiving further similar communications.

 NON-PERSONAL INFORMATION, COOKIES, AND RELATED INFORMATION COLLECTION

-When you exit out of the Service, session cookies used by Kindara are removed .
-In some instances, such as where you register in order to customize your use of the Service, cookies may persist so that we can recognize you without requiring log-in at each visit.
+When you exit out of the Service, session cookies used by Kindara are removed.
+In some instances, such as during registration to customize your use of the Service, cookies may persist so that we can recognize you without requiring log-in at each visit.
 These persistent cookies placed in connection with your use of the Service may remain stored on your computer or mobile device until you remove them.
-Disabling or removing cookies may require you to manually log on each time you wish to use the Service.
+Disabling or removing cookies may require you to manually log in each time you wish to use the Service.